richwblake/phase-4-deploying-rails-api-to-render/README.md

 When the deployment is complete, you should see something like this in the log:

 ![Log showing successful build and deploy](https://curriculum-content.s3.amazonaws.com/phase-4/deploying-rails-api/successful-deploy-log.png)

+To confirm, click on the dashboard button in the top left corner of Render, and you will see the status of all of your Render services.
+You will know everything is ready when you see "Available" next to both the bird-app and your Postgres db.

 Click on your app's URL in the upper left corner of the screen (just below the name of the app).
 Once the page has loaded (which may take a few moments), you